 - Understanding ABI and strategies that work for you

 “I look forward to coming and I like to think I have a positive attitude.
 Headway gives me some purpose, I get out now.
 I get under my wife’s feet and it’s nice to get out of the way.”

 For a full description of our activities, please download our Day Opportunities Leaflet.

-People attending our larger centre in Worcester can benefit from a two course meal at lunchtime, carefully homemade by our cook Hazel.
+People attending our larger centre in Worcester can benefit from a two course meal at lunchtime, carefully homemade by our chef Hazel.

-We welcome visits and we encourage you get in touch, should you be interested in attending the Day Service yourself or should you know someone who does.
-Contact email@example.com or 01905 729 729 should you be interested.
+We welcome visits and would encourage you get in touch, if you are interested in attending our Wellbeing Centres yourself or maybe you know or support someone who may need our care.
+Contact firstname.lastname@example.org or 01905 729 729 should you be interested.

-Gregorys Mill Street, The Mill, Worcester WR3 8BA
+Gregory’s Mill Street, The Mill, Worcester, Worcestershire WR3 8BA

 Monday – Friday

 Headway Worcestershire, NTM house, Whitehouse Road, Kidderminster, Worcestershire DY10 1HT